This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 Jonathan's father and possibly his grandfather were farm laborers.
 He was born Aug.16, 1831 so

 he was 18 years of age when he signed on with the Hudson's Bay Company for 5 years of service.
+Salaries were

 He traveled on the Hudson's Bay Co. ship "Norman Morison" which left Gravesend Oct.18,1849 and